Why and how to stop caring what people think about you 🤷♂️

 “They probably think I’m a loser if I walk up to them.”

 Well maybe,….but not very likely.
-You just don’t know.
-And even if they do, does it really matter?
+You don’t know.
+And even if they do, does it matter?

 Slide that shit right off

 It is so liberating.
-Basically, learn to stop caring, to stop giving a fuck about the opinion of irrelevant people.
+Learn to stop caring, to stop giving a fuck about the opinion of irrelevant people.
 So Sarah can suck it if your shirt isn’t cool enough.
-John will be ignored if he thinks your 3rd read of Asoiaf is nerdy (it is cool and worth it!).
+John will be ignored if he thinks your 3rd read of ASoIaF is nerdy (it is cool and worth it!).

 But also if you want to grow more confident and social.
 If you want to approach new people, you should be able to be yourself.
 Or while keeping a conversation going, you shouldn’t worry if you are considered ‘alpha’ enough.